daniethecreator/danielle_drogos_kickstarter-analysis/README.md

 The percentage canceled was 0 for each category and may be considered removing and notating this graph.
 It doesn't add to the story or provide any insights other than no projects were canceled under this data set's plays category.

-Overall, although the success and failure percentages dip and spike over the different amounts, a safe conclusion is that the smaller goals had a higher chance of succeeding, and larger goals had a higher chance of failing in terms of percentages.

 ### Challenges and Difficulties Encountered
 During this analysis, the challenges encountered included checking the goal amount and the formulas to match the Outcomes Based on Goal Table.
 The research needed to be precise about the data selected and make sure there weren't too many or few digits in the formulas entered that included multiple identical numbers.